ministryofjustice/security-guidance/docs/password-creation-and-authentication-guide.md

 ## Password history and block listing

-The MoJ requires a password allow list to help users create strong passwords.
-This is a list of commonly used passwords, which can be easily guessed or brute forced by threat actors, and so must not be used.
-To understand trends in bad passwords and set up password allow listing, refer to 'SecLists', found on [GitHub](https://github.com/danielmiessler/SecLists/tree/master/Passwords).
+The MoJ requires a password block list to help users create strong passwords.
+This is a list of commonly used passwords, which can be easily guessed or brute forced by threat actors, and so **shall not** be used.
+To understand trends in bad passwords and set up password block listing, refer to 'SecLists', found on [GitHub](https://github.com/danielmiessler/SecLists/tree/master/Passwords).

 The MoJ requires password history management, to prevent an old password being reused.
 This prevents threat actors using previously compromised passwords in an attack, and helps to enforce MoJ strong password requirements.